You’ve Got Questions About Antibiotic Resistance; We’ve Got Answers

 Following good food safety practices will reduce the risk of foodborne antibiotic-resistant bacteria, and buying meat raised without antibiotics reduces the risk of exposure.
 But we can’t cook or shop our way out of this problem.
 We must urge Congress to implement legislation that would help end the unnecessary use of antibiotics on factory farms.
 Take action today.

-Sydney Baldwin is a communications intern at Food & Water Watch.
+Sydney Baldwin is a former Food & Water Watch communications intern.